aimukhin/minfft/README.md

 subdirectory.

 ## Conformance
-The source code conforms to the C99 standard.
+The source code conforms to the C99 and Fortran 2003 standards.

 ## SIMD branches
 We also provide machine-dependent branches, optimized manually for SIMD